 Donna’s candor became the catalyst for “Check-in,” Adobe’s new mode of continuous performance management.
 In a collective effort to move the company forward, managers, employees, and peers join in multiple Check-in conversations each year.
 Instead of falling back on the HR team, leaders throughout the organization take proactive ownership of the process.

-Lightweight, flexible, and transparent, with minimal structure and no tracking or paperwork, Check-in features three focus areas: quarterly “goals and expectations” (Adobe’s term for OKRs), regular feedback, and career development and growth.
+Lightweight, flexible, and transparent, with minimal structure and no tracking or paperwork, Check-in features three focus areas: quarterly “goals and expectations” (Adobe’s term for OKRs) (Objectives and Key Results), regular feedback, and career development and growth.
 Sessions are called by contributors and decoupled from compensation.
 Forced-distribution stack rankings have been replaced by an annual Rewards Check-in.
 Managers are trained to scale compensation based on employees’ performance, their impact on the business, the relative scarcity of their skills, and market conditions.
 There are no fixed guidelines.

 Since the fall of 2012, when Check-in was installed, Adobe’s voluntary attrition has dropped sharply.
 By implementing continuous performance management with CFRs, Adobe has invigorated its entire business operation.